transformerlab/transformerlab-docs/for-teams/running-a-task/creating-scratch-tasks.md

 ## Creating a Task From a GitHub Repository

-When you create a task from a GitHub repo, TransformerLab clones your code into the job environment and runs whatever command you configure (for example, `python train.py`).
+When you create a task from a GitHub repo, Transformer Lab clones your code into the job environment and runs whatever command you configure (for example, `python train.py`).

 - **Source**: public or private GitHub repo (optionally via galleries or direct URL).
 - **Typical workflow**: